 Formed by 18 terraces and 5 sections of terraces for crops accompanied with water channels for irrigation, it is located on top of one of the landslide zones that projects on the right bank of the Ch'unchumayu stream.

-Located in the middle part of the right bank of the Ch'unchumayu stream, it is a large set of cultivation terraces that occupy an area of 5.7 hectares of agricultural function, it is also observed "the house of water" which is a ceremonial place where they worshiped the water that comes from the snowy.
+They located it in the middle part of the right bank of the Ch'unchumayu stream.
+It consists of a large set of cultivation terraces that occupy an area of 5.7 hectares for agricultural use.

 Located on the northwest side of the archaeological site of Choquequirao on the road to the site of Cotakoka, where you can see cultivation terraces, a three-hour trip by bridle path.